Period Property UK

 Discussion forum with useful advice on restoring old properties

 Finding out the history of your house can be fascinating.
 Most houses have been added to and changed over the years, and few houses retain all their original features.
 Discovering the history of your house can also provide an insight into the lives of the owners.
 When looking at the different evidence for the age of your house, don't take everything on face value.
 Georgian windows may have been replaced by Victorian ones, a new facade may have been added, and even dates inscribed in stone on the house may not be original.

 It can be fascinating to find out the history of your house.
+There are lots of free resources.
 Look at all the evidence for the age of your house and balance out different aspects to find a likely date when your house was built.

 The first stop to find out the age of your house in the UK is probably to look at the title deeds.
 If you have a mortgage then these will normally be held by your mortgage provider or bank, who may make a charge for letting you see them!

 Very often old maps can give you some clue as the age of your house.
 Nineteenth Century Ordnance Survey Maps can be viewed free at Old Maps.

 You can also visit your local library or local records office for local old maps.